kavinrog/TheCodeChronicles/README.md

   - Linear Regression predicts continuous values using a straight-line equation optimized by gradient descent, while Logistic Regression performs binary classification by applying the sigmoid function to a linear model.
 5. **Support Vector Machine (SVM) from Scratch**
   - Implements a Support Vector Machine (SVM) classifier using Stochastic Gradient Descent (SGD)for binary classification.
 The model is trained using the hinge loss function and L2 regularization.
+6. **Regression Analysis with Scikit-Learn**
+  - Implements various regression techniques using Scikit-Learn and other relevant Python libraries.

 More projects coming soon!
 Stay tuned. 🚀